-The last Japanese multinational corporation in our list is Sony.
-It has a diverse range of products which include consumer electronics such as TVs, entertainment, gaming and financial services.
-Sony’s plants can be found in Japan, Mexico and Slovakia, with parts imported from Brazil, Spain, China, Malaysia and Ecuador.
+The last Japanese multinational corporation on our list is Sony.
+It has a diverse range of products which include consumer electronics such as TVs, entertainment, gaming, and financial services.
+Sony’s plants can be found in Japan, Mexico, and Slovakia, with parts imported from Brazil, Spain, China, Malaysia, and Ecuador.

 Vax deals with electrical goods and cleaning products in the floor-care and air treatment sectors, producing both vacuum cleaners and steam mops.
 The company has its headquarters in the UK but is owned by a Chinese company called Techtronic Industries Co Ltd. Vax branded products are said to be manufactured in China, while the research and development centre is located in England.

-The last brand in our list is Westinghouse, an American home appliance company, acquired by the Electrolux group in 1986.
-It offers products including fridges, microwaves, cooktops, dishwashers and ovens.
-While some products are stated to be manufactured in Australia, including its ovens, others are imported from Europe, China and South-East Asia.
+The last brand on our list is Westinghouse, an American home appliance company, acquired by the Electrolux group in 1986.
+It offers products including fridges, microwaves, cooktops, dishwashers, and ovens.
+While some products are stated to be manufactured in Australia, including its ovens, others are imported from Europe, China, and South-East Asia.
 In particular, some fridges are claimed to be from Thailand and some dishwashers from Turkey.
-Westinghouse freezers, cooktops and rangehoods are made in China.
+Westinghouse freezers, cooktops, and rangehoods are made in China.